luckyshot/ipad-html5-css3-template/README.md

 ## Features

+### Look and feel

+The designs looks and feels as a default app from Apple.

 ### App-ready

 You can install this template as a normal App Store app, removing the Safari top navigation bar and enjoying the full screen.